lbnl-science-it/LRC101_Training_Jan2023/slides.md

 - submit the job using sbatch or an interactive job using srun (discussed later)
 - SLURM assign compute node(s) to your jobs
-- your jobs will run on a compute node, not the login node **FAQ**: Why my jobs are not running or Pending?
-What does status message mean?
+- your jobs will run on a compute node, not the login node

 ----
 # Accounts, Partitions, Quality of Service (QOS)